Maple Gold Mines (CVE:MGM) Hits New 12-Month High at $0.09

-Shares of Maple Gold Mines Ltd. (CVE:MGM – Get Free Report) hit a new 52-week high during trading on Monday .
-The company traded as high as C$0.09 and last traded at C$0.09, with a volume of 403738 shares trading hands.
+Maple Gold Mines Ltd. (CVE:MGM – Get Free Report)’s stock price hit a new 52-week high during trading on Tuesday .
+The stock traded as high as C$0.09 and last traded at C$0.08, with a volume of 481678 shares changing hands.
 The stock had previously closed at C$0.08.

 Maple Gold Mines Price Performance